stashed/stash/docs/guides/restore.md

 Here,

- - `spec.workload` specifies a target workload that was backed up using `Restic`.
-A single `Restic` backups all types of workloads that matches the label-selector, but you can only restore a specific workload using a `Recovery`.
-    - For workload kind `Statefulset`, you need to specify pod [index](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#ordinal-index) using `spec.podOrdinal`.
-    - For workload kind `Daemonset`, you need to specify node name using `spec.nodeName`.
- - `spec.backend` specifies the backend that was used in `Restic` to take backups.
+- `spec.repository` specifies the name of the `Repository` CRD that represents respective **restic** repository.
- - `spec.paths` specifies the file-group paths that was backed up using `Restic`.
+- `spec.paths` specifies the file-group paths that were backed up using `Restic`.
 - `spec.recoveredVolumes` indicates an array of volumes where snapshots will be recovered.
 Here, `mountPath` specifies where the volume will be mounted.
- Note that, `Recovery` recovers data in the same paths from where backup was taken (specified in `spec.paths`).
+Note that, `Recovery` recovers data in the same paths from where the backup was taken (specified in `spec.paths`).
 So, volumes must be mounted on those paths or their parent paths.

 Stash operator watches for `Recovery` objects using Kubernetes api.
 It collects required snapshot information from the specified `Restic` object.
 Then it creates a recovery job that performs the recovery guides.
 On completion, job and associated pods are deleted by stash operator.
 To verify recovery, we can check the `Recovery` status.